 little better.
 Made some minor improvements to Doxygen setup for

-#1 Updated by Mark Abraham almost 8 years ago
+#1 Updated by Mark Abraham about 8 years ago

 I think this issue comes from the lack of neighbour-search steps with infinite cutoffs and the fact that GROMACS has a confused implementation of signalling that doesn't properly separate inter- and intra-simulation communication.
 I touch on some of those issues in #692.